Private/Alternative Loans

 Any student who wishes to borrow from a private student loan should complete the federal student aid application process and review their award notice before submitting a private loan application.
 This will ensure that the borrower is fully aware of their eligibility for federal student loans and is able to make fully informed borrowing decisions.

-For students who conclude that private loans are the right option, we recommend that you review many lenders and compare costs and terms before borrowing.
-Our office will process a private loan application with the lender of your choice.
-However, we cannot recommend any particular private lender.
+For students who conclude that private loans are the right option, we recommend reviewing multiple lenders and comparing interest rates, fees, repayment options, borrower benefits, cosigner requirements, and overall loan terms before borrowing.
+Students may use ACOM’s FastChoice as a resource to review and compare private loan options.
+Our office will process a private loan application with the lender of your choice; however, we cannot recommend any particular private lender.
 All borrowing decisions are the responsibility of the student.